-The first and most basic strategy has to be to switch off the device and restart the same in time.
+The other basic strategy is to switch off the device and restart it simultaneously.
 This form of power cycling often gets the job done by fixing the minor issues that show up inadvertently.
-Note that this isn’t about resetting the modem but a normal restart where you switch the same on within a few minutes, just to see it return to normal.
+Note that this isn’t about resetting the modem but a normal restart where you switch the same on within a few minutes just to see it return to normal.

 Believe it or not, there are many things that your ISP won’t tell you directly.
 And any instance of power outage might be one of them.
 However, in case of a power outage or any other maintenance issue, the LED light might not just blink blue but also show amber or red.
-If the cables are tight and the modem is new, it is better to connect with the ISP in case of any other light other than green.
+If the cables are tight and the modem is new, it is better to contact CenturyLink in case of any light other than green.

 4. Ensure That Modem isn’t Overheating